 Current Public Information: For sales of securities of reporting companies, adequate current public information about the issuer must be available.
 This typically means the company is current with its SEC filing obligations.

 Holding Period: Restricted securities must be held for a minimum period before resale.
 This prevents immediate flipping of securities acquired in private transactions.
+The SEC's investor education materials explain that this requirement serves as a check against securities distribution disguised as private placements.

 Volume Limitations: The amount that can be sold during any three-month period is capped, preventing large, destabilizing sales.